 To use a partition for data storage, it needs to be formatted with a file system.

-The following is the most simplest (and recommended) default configuration for LEDE file system usage.
+The following is the most simplest (and recommended) default configuration for OpenWrt file system usage.

 For advanced users, there are further optional file system options available.